tylerlumsden/GolayPair/NOTES.md

 - touch on how using equivalences on pairs will now probably result in speedup due to the significant matching time
 - ask about the procedure for decompressing sequences ?? if we use one ??
 - ask for title of project

+//current match_pairs doesnt work because it skips over doubled pairs (assumes that every psd in a single file is unique)